 Choose a program

-Employment of social workers is expected to grow faster than average through the year 2006, increasing by nearly 25 percent per year.
+Employment of social workers is expected to grow faster than average, increasing by nearly 25 percent a year.
 The number of older people who are likely to need social services is rapidly growing.

-Nationally, salaries for Social Workers vary depending on the employer and geographic location.
-On average, Social Workers earn approximately $38,000 per year.
+Nationally, salaries for social workers vary depending on the employer and geographic location.
+On average, social workers earn approximately $50,000 a year.
 Salaries are competitive with other professions that require similar levels of education.